Cherry Trail: A Story from Havenburg

 “No…it’s not physical.
 I’m still a virgin if that’s what you’re asking.
 I’ve only kissed him.
 I’ve only ever kissed anyone.
 That…that’s why I won’t date him, because I don’t want to feel like I have to do more.”

+Kat laid a soothing hand on his thigh.
 “No, Jace, not at all.
 I told him from the start I wouldn’t go there.
 It’s all me.
 I guess I feel that if I’m dating someone, then I will feel like I should go further, but I know I’m not ready.
 It all kind of terrifies me.”

 “Why’s that?
 What about it scares you?
 I know the first time can hurt for girls—”